Muslims (ethnic group): History

+The idea of Muslims as an ethnicity or nationality developed mainly during the Yugoslav socialist period.
+Beginning in the 1960s, the government officially recognized Muslims by nationality (Muslimani) in census records, distinguishing them from other South Slavic peoples such as Serbs, Croats, and Montenegrins.
+This classification was part of a broader effort by the Yugoslav authorities to promote ethnic balance and reduce religious divisions by framing identity in secular, national terms rather than strictly religious ones.

+The concept was also influenced by earlier perceptions from both Christian and communist leaders who viewed Muslims as a separate cultural group.
+Many of these populations were seen as moderately observant in their religious practices, reflecting a blend of Islamic, Slavic, and local traditions.
+Most South Slavic Muslims historically lived in Bosnia and Herzegovina, the Sandžak region (spanning Serbia and Montenegro), northeastern Montenegro, western and central Macedonia, southern parts of Croatia, and southern Kosovo, including the Gorani communities.

 The Ottoman conquests led to many autochthonous inhabitants converting to Islam.
-Although nationalist ideologies appeared among South Slavs as early as the 19th century, as with the First and Second Serbian Uprising and the Illyrian movement, national identification was a foreign concept to the general population, which primarily identified itself by denomination and province.
-The emergence of modern nation-states forced the ethnically and religiously diverse Ottoman Empire to modernise, which resulted in the adoption of several reforms.
+However, nationalist ideologies appeared among South Slavs as early as the 19th century, as with the First and Second Serbian Uprising and the Illyrian movement, national identification was a foreign concept to the general population, which primarily identified itself by denomination and province.
+The emergence of modern nation-states forced the ethnically and religiously diverse Ottoman Empire to modernise, resulting in several reforms.
 The most significant of these were the Edict of Gülhane of 1839 and Imperial Reform Edict of 1856.
-These gave non-Muslim subjects of the Empire equal status and strengthen their autonomous Millet communities.
+These gave non-Muslim subjects of the Empire equal status and strengthened their autonomous Millet communities.

 There was a strong rivalry between South Slavic nationalisms.
 Vuk Karadžić, then the leading representative of Serbian nationalism, considered all speakers of the Štokavian dialect, regardless of religious affiliation, to be Serbs.
-Josip Juraj Strossmayer, the Croatian Catholic bishop and his People's Party advocated the idea of South Slavic unity, while Ante Starčević and his Party of Rights sought to restore the Croatian state on the basis of the so-called historical right, considering Bosnian Muslims as Croats.
+Josip Juraj Strossmayer, the Croatian Catholic bishop and his People's Party advocated the idea of South Slavic unity.
+At the same time, Ante Starčević and his Party of Rights sought to restore the Croatian state based on the so-called historical right, considering Bosnian Muslims as Croats.
 In both Croatian and Serbian national ideology, the territory of the Bosnia vilayet was of great importance because both wanted to incorporate it into their future national states.
 From their point of view, Bosnian Muslims were Croats or Serbs who converted to Islam.
-In 1870, Bosnian Muslims made up 42.5 percent of the population of the Bosnia vilayet, while Orthodox were 41.7 and Catholics 14.5 percent.
+In 1870, Bosnian Muslims comprised 42.5 per cent of the population of the Bosnia Vilayet, while Eastern Orthodox Christians accounted for 41.7 per cent and Catholics for 14.5 per cent.
 Which national state would get the territory of the Bosnia vilayet thus depended on who the Bosnian Muslims would favour, the Croats or the Serbs.